User Rating: 3 / 5

 Forwards and Futures: forward contract, futures contract, outright purchase, fully leveraged purchase, prepaid forward contract, synthetic forwards, cost of carry, implied repo-rate.

-Binomial Trees: One, two or more binomial periods, Put and Call options, American options, Options on stock index, currencies and future contracts, Risk Neutral pricing, log normality.
+Option Pricing: Binomial Trees: One, two or more binomial periods, Put and Call options, American options, Options on stock index, currencies and future contracts, Risk Neutral pricing, log normality.

 The Black-Scholes Formula: Brownian motion, martingales, stochastic calculus, Ito processes, stochastic models of security prices, Black-Scholes Merton Model, Black-Scholes Pricing formula on call and put options, Applying formula to other assets.